quixio/quix-streams/docs/write.md

 the first column of that table and where the Parameters are the columns for the Values of that table.

+The following table shows an example of Parameter Data:

 | Timestamp | Speed | Gear |
 | --------- | ----- | ---- |
 | 1         | 120   | 3    |